Travel Guide to Pazardzhik, Bulgaria

 Five double rooms and two suites await guests at Hotel Vionas.
-Rooms are basic but comfortable.
+The rooms are basic but comfortable.

 Finally, Hotel Kalugerovo offers one suite and ten double rooms.
 Room service is available nightly.
 An on-site restaurant and lounge offer easy access to meals and drinks during inclement weather.

-One of Pazardzhik's largest companies is Mlechna Promishlenost.
-Mlechna is one of Bulgaria's most productive dairy processing plants.
-Butter, cheese, and Bulgarian yoghurt are the company's key products.
-Bulgaria is home to a rare culture of bacteria that produces a thick, creamy yoghurt unlike anything you have experienced.
+One of Pazardzhik’s largest companies is Mlechna Promishlenost.
+Mlechna is one of Bulgaria’s most productive dairy processing plants.
+Butter, cheese, and Bulgarian yogurt are the company’s key products.
+Bulgaria is home to a rare culture of bacteria that produces a thick, creamy yogurt, unlike anything you have experienced.

 Thanks to the fertile soil, fruits and vegetables thrive in the rich farmlands.
 There is a thriving fruit and vegetable cannery in the town.
 KK Maritsa is the area’s largest cannery, though their business has been declining as smaller companies are proving to be worthy competition.

-Like much of Bulgaria, Pazardzhik's cuisine focuses on fresh fruits, vegetables, yoghurt, and meat.
+Like much of Bulgaria, Pazardzhik’s cuisine focuses on fresh fruits, vegetables, yogurt, and meat.
 Many area restaurants offer the famed Shopska Salata, a salad made from diced cucumber, tomatoes, cheese, onions, and green peppers.
-Kebabcheta is a spicy mixture of minced beef, herbs, and spices that are shaped into sausages and pan fried.
+Kebabcheta is a spicy mixture of minced beef, herbs, and spices that are shaped into sausages and pan-fried.
 Be sure to sample some hearty Kavarma, a meat stew that is baked in individual casserole pots and served hot from the oven.

 Desserts in Bulgaria are typically closed with a glass of Rakia, a sweet grape brandy that is served chilled.
-Fruit is a staple in Bulgarian dessert making.
+The fruit is a staple in Bulgarian dessert making.
 Stewed Pears in a thick vanilla sauce is very common.
-For a simple dessert, a bowl of fruit topped with fresh yoghurt is acceptable.
+For a simple dessert, a bowl of fruit topped with fresh yogurt is acceptable.

 Typically, life in Pazardzhik is calm and tranquil.
 There are local bars that are suitable for sampling the local wines and beers.
 If you are looking to party, you may need to head to other areas.